RETREATMENT OF PERSONS IN WHOM PRIOR THERAPY HAS FAILED

 In recognition of the potential limitations of sofosbuvir plus RBV in harder-to-treat, HCV genotype 2–infected patients in whom a prior treatment had failed, particularly those with cirrhosis, treatment that included PEG-IFN has been studied.
 The LONESTAR-2 trial (an open-label, single-site, single-arm, phase II trial) evaluated PEG-IFN (180 μg weekly), sofosbuvir (400 mg daily), and weight-based RBV (daily in 2 divided doses for 12 weeks) in treatment-experienced patients with HCV genotype 2 or 3.
 (Lawitz, 2014a) Cirrhosis was present at baseline in 61% of patients.
 SVR12 was achieved in 22 of 23 (96%) persons with HCV genotype 2 infection.
-For patients with and without cirrhosis, SVR occurred in 13 of 14 (93%) and 9 of 9 (100%), respectively.
+For patients with and without cirrhosis, SVR rates were 93% (13 of 14) and 100% (9 of 9), respectively.
 Despite the limitations of the data from this small study and accounting for the potential challenges inherent with IFN-based therapy, sofosbuvir plus PEG-IFN and RBV is an alternative 12-week regimen for HCV genotype 2–infected patients with cirrhosis.